Skip to content

 12-18 Months:

 • Final Results: The final results are visible, showcasing a fuller head of hair.
+A full growht timeline can be seen on our website: hair transplant timeline

 • Ongoing Care: It is important to continue to follow your surgeon’s guidelines, and maintain proper hair care to sustain these results.